On audio formats support and DJs

 But I’d like to talk about something different.

-You see, the audible sound quality is a very tricky thing especially in the clubs and larger venues: the sound goes through a lot of processing before reaching our ears, and it’s very easy to mess it up on every stage it passes through.
+You see, the audible sound quality is a very tricky thing, especially in clubs and larger venues: the sound goes through a lot of processing before reaching our ears, and it’s very easy to mess it up on every stage it passes through.

 For example, if a DJ plays 192 kbps MP3s, the sound will be shitty despite the top-class PA system.
 Or if a DJ screw the gain control on the mixer and plays in the red zone, the sound will be shitty again despite the audio engineer’s efforts.

-good sound on a party is the result of teamwork
+good sound at a party is the result of teamwork

-The point is, making a good sound on a party is teamwork that relies on many people and things involved.
-Now answering your question on if it’s worth using WAVs — I think it’s up to a DJ whether he wants to work as a team and ensure the best sound quality, or not.
-To me the answer is obvious.
+The point is, making a good sound at a party is teamwork that relies on many people and things involved.
+Now, answering your question on whether it’s worth using WAVs, I think it’s up to a DJ whether he wants to work as a team and ensure the best sound quality.
+To me, the answer is obvious.